Call to book01904 521 936

 Gallery

-Discover the culture of Rajasthan as we explore India’s Golden Triangle and travel aboard the famous Palace on Wheels
+Discover the fascinating culture of Rajasthan as we explore India’s Golden Triangle and travel aboard the iconic Palace on Wheels.

 About the tour

-Discover striking palaces and forts on this epic adventure aboard the Palace on Wheels.
+Discover alluring palaces and forts on this epic Indian rail adventure aboard the Palace on Wheels.
 Experience the lifestyle of the Maharajahs as we visit walled cities, marvel at the Taj Mahal and enjoy tiger-spotting in Ranthambore National Park.

 What’s included